Route: 31X, Helmsley to York

 Operator: Reliance Motor Services

-Timetable: 3 per day (Mon-Fri); 4 per day (Sat, final run is part-route to Easingwold); no Sunday service
+Timetable: 3 per day (Mon-Fri); 4 per day (Sat, last run is part-route to Easingwold); no Sunday service

 Time: ~1h 10m

 Face & Heel: Ian & Luke

 ‘Luke!’
 I say, pointing towards a window heaving with local produce.
 ‘Look, it’s Hunters of Helmsley.’